 So, what are you going to do now?

-Shortly after the sale in May 2025 I lied to everyone about how I was doing.
+Shortly after the sale in May 2025, I lied to everyone about how I was doing.
 The nature of the lie depended on who was asking.
-Regardless, the people from my professional ecosystem usually responded with "You'll soon be back at it Simon, you can't step away for too long".
+Regardless, people from my professional ecosystem usually responded with, “You’ll soon be back at it, Simon.
+You can’t step away for too long.”

 My ego desperately wanted them to be right.
 A couple of friends disagreed...

 I took off to the nearest bathroom, splashed my face with water and had a word with myself in the mirror.
-"This is not your business, you cannot fix these issues, let's get out of here".
+"This is not your business.
+You cannot fix these issues.
+Let’s get out of here.".
 I made my excuses and drove home.

 After a few days there I said to Lianne that I think I need some time off in 2026.
 She said I know, glad you now do too.